 6. Accessorise with a Hat or Silky Scarf

-Wearing a hat which is not cotton or woollen on the inside, or a silky scarf can save your hair in winter and keep in the moisture that it needs.
+Wearing a hat that is not cotton or woolen on the inside, or a silky scarf can save your hair in winter and keep in the moisture that it needs.

-Most importantly, ensure that you form and follow a routine which best suits your hair this winter and remember to stick by it if you want to see beautiful results.
+Most importantly, ensure that you form and follow a routine that best suits your hair this winter, and remember to stick by it if you want to see beautiful results.